zefr0x/moadaly/PACKAGING.md

 6. Push changes to the remote using `git push origin main --tags`

 ## Packages
-- [SetupTools](https://setuptools.pypa.io/en/latest/) and A `setup.py` file are used for installing the app.
+- [SetupTools](https://setuptools.pypa.io/en/latest/) and A `setup.py` file are used for installing the app ether directly in a system or inside a fake root.

 ### Flatpak
 To be added...